No. 19 Auburn tops Loyola Chicago 62-53 in Battle 4 Atlantis - WHIZ News

 Auburn: The Tigers were coming off a wild 115-109 loss to No. 22 UConn in Wednesday’s first round.
 They had to get ready less than 24 hours later for this one against a team that reached the NCAA Sweet 16 last year.
 But Auburn played from in front for the final 16 minutes and remained in control of the first-ever meeting between the schools.

 Loyola Chicago: The Ramblers lost their first-round game to Michigan State on a last-second alley-oop dunk.
-They responded with a strong offensive first half that included going 6 for 13 from behind the arc.
-But they missed their first seven 3s and didn’t connect on one until Kennedy’s 3 with 2:49 left and his team down eight.
+They responded with a strong offensive first half against Auburn, but didn’t connect on a 3 in the second half until Kennedy with 2:49 left, when they were down eight.

 UP NEXT